bepass-org/oblivion-desktop/README.md

 ## Faced a bug? 🐛

-Take a look at [wiki](https://github.com/bepass-org/oblivion-desktop/wiki) and search in [issues](https://github.com/bepass-org/oblivion-desktop/issues) (open and [closed](https://github.com/bepass-org/oblivion-desktop/issues?q=is%3Aissue+is%3Aclosed) ones!) and if you did not find your answer, then [create a new issue](https://github.com/bepass-org/oblivion-desktop/issues/new/choose)!
+Take a look at our comprehensive [wiki](https://github.com/bepass-org/oblivion-desktop/wiki) and search in [issues](https://github.com/bepass-org/oblivion-desktop/issues) (open and [closed](https://github.com/bepass-org/oblivion-desktop/issues?q=is%3Aissue+is%3Aclosed) ones!) and if you did not find your answer, then [create a new issue](https://github.com/bepass-org/oblivion-desktop/issues/new/choose)!